theCLDC/defend-dissent/key-exchange.md

 ### Diffie-Hellman key exchange

 Again, we need a way to do this mathematically.
 We do so with a commutative mathematical operation that is hard or impossible to reverse.
 A mathematical operation or function that is hard to reverse is called a one-way function.
-Let's represent our mathematical operation with the symbol "&#2606;" &#e29886;.
+Let's represent our mathematical operation with the symbol &#2606;.
 That is, a&#2606;b = c for some numbers a, b, and c.
 Commutative means that a&#2606;b = b&#2606;a.
 That &#2606; is one-way means that if you know b and c, you cannot easily figure out what a is.
 In practice, one should only be able to figure out what a is by a brute force (or close to brute force) attack: by trying every possibility for a.
 You may think of &#2606; as multiplication (which is commutative but is *not* one way).
 (For those mathematically inclined, &#2606; can be modular exponentiation for real implementations of Diffie-Hellman.)

 ![Agreeing on a secret key](pictures/key-exchange-paint-with-math.png "Agreeing on a secret key")

 In the above, Assata and Bobby agree on a number p which is public.
 Assata chooses a secret number a, computes p&#2606;a and sends the result to Bobby.
 Since &#2606; is one-way, an eavesdropper will know p and p&#2606;a, but will not be able to (easily) determine a.
 Bobby chooses a secret number b, computes p&#2606;b and sends the result to Assata.
 An eavesdropper knows p&#2606;b, but not b.
 Assata computes (p&#2606;b)&#2606;a, using the message from Bobby and her own secret number.
 Bobby computes (p&#2606;a)&#2606;b, using the message from Assata and his own secret number.
 Since &#2606; is commutative (p&#2606;b)&#2606;a=(p&#2606;a)&#2606;b and so Assata and Bobby now have computed a common number.
-Since the eavesdropper only knows p&#2606;a, p&#2606;b, and p, and since $star; is one-way, the eavesdropper has no efficient means of computing Assata and Bobby's shared common number: it is secret to Assata and Bobby.
+Since the eavesdropper only knows p&#2606;a, p&#2606;b, and p, and since &#2606; is one-way, the eavesdropper has no efficient means of computing Assata and Bobby's shared common number: it is secret to Assata and Bobby.
 Assata and Bobby can use this shared number as their cryptographic key.

 ### Using Diffie-Hellman key exchange